 While rare, it is possible for implants to rupture.
 If this happens, silicone implants will leak tiny amounts of silicone that can cause an asymmetry in the implant.
 However, with today’s silicone technology, even with a rupture, the silicone will stay within the implant shell.
 If a saline implant leaks, the salt-water solution is naturally absorbed by the body and will show a deflated breast.

-Dr. Harris has helped numerous patients who have sought him out specifically to assist with the correction of an implant rupture.
+We have helped numerous patients who have sought us out specifically to assist with the correction of an implant rupture.

 You Can Reduce Your Risks